 Determining additional third-party pathology costs.

 Patients can contact the pathology provider directly to discuss the costs associated with the pathology test specific to their situation.
-The pathology provider may request information about a patient's Medicare enrollment or private health insurance to determine costs.
+The pathology provider may request information about a patient's Medicare enrolment or private health insurance to determine costs.

 Preferred pathology service provider.